 - technical conferences or workshops that are not limited to students or educators

-If a program has received an Education Outreach Grant twice in a period of 5 years, it can only apply for further support through a Sustaining grant, which will be for a maximum amount of $2,000.
-There is no limit to the number of times a program can apply for a Sustaining grant, but it will be in competition with all other proposals each time it applies.
-Requests for the Sustaining grants should use the same application form as the Education Outreach grants.
+If a program has received an Education Outreach Grant twice in a period of 5 years, it can only apply for further support through a Sustaining Grant, limited to a maximum of $2,000.
+There is no limit to the number of times a program can apply for a Sustaining Grant, but it will be in competition with all other proposals for every application.
+Requests for the Sustaining Grants should use the same application form as the Education Outreach Grants.

 SPIE is using SmarterSelect to provide an easy and secure way to submit your education outreach grant application.
 Please contact email@example.com if you experience technical problems or have questions.